BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Protocol Analysis

 With the robust communication guarantee, we next prove that BLOWN can support a successful leader election, which is the core of the protocol.
 Most leader election algorithms in wireless networks are only responsible for reaching the state at which one node is the leader and others are followers.
 Our algorithm goes one-step further by ensuring that all nodes have an identical view of the network after leader election, which is crucial to the our protocol, as shown in Theorem~\ref{thm:leader:success}.

-\begin{theorem} Let $w_{max}$ be the maximum weight among all nodes and $\lambda$ be a constant to be determined. $\mathcal{\pi}_{\rm B}[\mathcal{F}_{\rm SIG}, \mathcal{F}_{\rm SORT}]$ ensures a successful leader election while satisfying the following three properties: 1) \textbf{Correctness}: only one node is left as the leader with a positive $l_v$ at the end of $P_1$; 2) \textbf{Efficiency}: the success of leader election can be achieved within $O(w_{max}\lambda )$ rounds w.h.p.; 3) \textbf{Practicality}: the leader and the followers should have the knowledge regarding who is the leader and at which round the leader is elected. \end{theorem}
+\begin{theorem} Let $w_{max}$ be the maximum weight among all nodes and $\lambda$ be a constant to be determined. $\mathcal{\pi}_{\rm B}[\mathcal{F}_{\rm SIG}, \mathcal{F}_{\rm SORT}]$ ensures a successful leader election while satisfying the following three properties: 1) \textbf{Correctness}: only one node is left as the leader with a positive $l_v$ at the end of $P_1$; 2) \textbf{Efficiency}: the success of leader election can be achieved with $O(w_{max})$ successful transmission; 3) \textbf{Practicality}: the leader and the followers should have the knowledge regarding who is the leader and at which round the leader is elected. \end{theorem}

 \begin{proof} We prove the three properties in order.
 During a leader election process, all nodes contend for broadcasting messages in $P_1$ until only one node is left with a positive $l_v$, which can always be achieved inevitably.
 This can be proved by contradiction.
 Without loss of generality, we assume that there are two nodes left with a positive $l_v$.
 If these two nodes broadcast messages at the same round, they can not receive messages from each other simultaneously.
 Therefore, there is no chance for two nodes to receive messages in the same round, and there must be only one node surviving at the end.
 One can trivially expand this result to the cases with $3,4,\cdots,N$ nodes left with positive $l_v$ values, thus proving that the protocol can always lead to the state when only one node survives as the leader with a positive $l_v$.